 The refurbishment allowed the northbound side to move closer to the food court layout that is common across the country.
 The McDonald's unit had previously created an awkward shape.

-The southbound WHSmith store closed on 14 March 2022 for a major refurbishment.
-The store reopened on 28 March 2022 and features all new WHSmith branding, fixtures and fittings in what is described as a 'premium' upgrade to the store.
-The store also now features a new food to go range with a The Good Bakery hot food cabinet and new f'real Milkshakes and Slush Puppie.
+The southbound WHSmith store closed on 14 March 2022 for a major refurbishment, reopening on 28 March with new WHSmith branding, fixtures and fittings in what is described as a 'premium' upgrade to the store.
+The store also now features new food to go ranges from The Good Bakery, f'real Milkshakes and Slush Puppie.
 Slush Puppie was later replaced with Jolly Rancher, along with the addition of Rollover products.

 |Tibshelf (15 miles)|